Sunday, 10 February 2019

 The Fifth Sunday after the Epiphany is of semi-double rite and its liturgical colour is green.
 The Gospel pericopes from St. Matthew speak of the parable where the enemy sows cockle seed into the field sown with good seed.

 At Vespers yesterday afternoon the antiphons and psalms appointed for Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
 The antiphon on the Magnificat was, as in previous weeks, Suscepit Deus.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Andrew Corsini and of St. Agatha.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Cyril of Alexandria and of St. Scholastica.
 The Suffrage of the Saints was omitted at Vespers as were the Dominical preces at Compline because of the concurrent and occurrent double feasts.

 At Prime both Quicumque and the Dominical preces are omitted due to the occurring double feast.

-At Mass the Gloria is sung, the second collect is of St. Agatha.
+At Mass the Gloria is sung, the second collect is of St. Scholastica.
 Today there is no third collect.
 The Credo is sung and the preface is that of the Blessed Trinity.

-At Vespers the Office hymn is Lucis creator.
-After the collect of the Sunday commemorations are sung of the following feast of St. Titus, of St. Agatha and of St. Dorothy.
-The Suffrage is again omitted due to the double feast as are the Domincal preces at Compline.
+At Vespers the Office hymn is Lucis creator sung with the melody and Doxology of the Incarnation (Jesu, tibi...qui natus etc).
+After the collect of the Sunday commemorations are sung of the following feast of Our Lady of Lourdes and of St. Scholastica.
+The Suffrage is again omitted due to the double feast.
+At Compline Te lucis is sung with the meloday and Doxology of the Incarnation and the the Domincal preces are omitted.

 Art: Jerome Nadal